18sp01/accounting-system/README.md

 ![FilterRecord](https://i.imgur.com/LVsxHmr.png)

-Let's say we only want to see the data for my purchases of games.
+Let's say we only want to see the data for the purchases of games.

 We type "1" to choose type and write "Game" to find all the records that have the game type.